The Blue Grants Fund is closed for 2023.

 Q4: Does my project add value?
 Is anyone benefitting from my project?

-Q5: When you are designing your project, think about the risks associated with it.
+Q5: When you design your project, think about the risks associated with it.
 Will you be working in nature?
 Will it involve removing fragments of nature?
 Will you take others with you?
 Do they also, know how not to hurt themselves or the biodiversity they are working with?
 You might need a plan for environmental and social safeguards (we will let you know if you do)

 Also, see Useful Resources